 You avoid less scrutiny by the United States Trustee because you are doing exactly what Congress said should be done-file for Chapter 13.
 The Executive Office of the United States Trustee has indicated that they do not monitor Chapter 13 cases but leave this solely to the discretion of the Chapter 13 Trustees.

 You retain the ability to modify the plan as necessary to abandon secured collateral and reduce the plan payments if appropriate.
+Chapter 13 plans are flexible based on your current circumstances.

 Older taxes that were timely filed are dischargeable in a 13.
 The Colorado Chapter 13 also provides the debtor with the ability to repay non-dischargeable taxes.
 Once you file your bankruptcy with the bankruptcy court, these taxes cannot increase and are just chiseled down over the course of your bankruptcy.
 This does not occur in a Chapter 7 bankruptcy.